9 Hidden Gems of Nepal That Most Tourists Never See

 Passing through the hustling of the bus station, the path takes you to the oldest civilization in Nepal.
 The brick-paved roads lead to the pristine Panauti.
 After approaching the sites, one might experience a spiritual atmosphere.

 Indreshwar Mahadev Temple is the biggest monument in the area.
-This place is influenced by Hindu as well as Buddhist temples.
+Both Hindu and Buddhist temples influence this area.
 There are other important temples like Unmanta Bhairav Temple, Brahmayani Temple, Krishna Narayan Temple, and Gorakhnath Temple.

 Also, the seamless architecture of the temples and monuments takes us back in time.

-Jatra is the chariot festival of Nepal, celebrated on specific days according to the lunar calendar.
+Jatra is the chariot festival of Nepal and is celebrated on specific days according to the lunar calendar.
 It is celebrated with a feast, gathering, music, dance, and colorful customs.
 There are a couple of Jatras celebrated in Panauti, i.e., Makar Jatra and Panauti Jatra.

 Panauti is a perfect escape from the Kathmandu Valley.
 It was also listed on the UNESCO World Heritage Site in 1996.
 If you get a chance to visit Panauti, don’t forget to try "Yomari," which is a steamed rice dumpling with a sweet called "Chaku" filling inside.
 It is a delicacy of the Newari people, originating from Panauti.

-Built on the pinnacle of the Gorkha Bazaar, the site has an amazing view of the towering mountain range of Annapurna, Manaslu, and Ganesh.
+Built on the pinnacle of the Gorkha Bazaar, the site has an amazing view of the towering mountain ranges of Annapurna, Manaslu, and Ganesh.

-This historic palace was built by Ram Shah (father of Prithivi Narayan Shah) in the 16th century, reflecting the beauty of Newari architecture.
-The palace consists of a fort, temple, and palace itself.
-The wood carving and handicrafts of different deities and mythical creatures are just overwhelming.
+Ram Shah, the father of Prithvi Narayan Shah, constructed this historic palace in the 16th century, which is a stunning example of Newari architecture.
+The palace consists of a fort, a temple, and the palace itself.
+The wood carvings and handicrafts of different deities and mythical creatures are just overwhelming.

 The layout of the palace is simple.
 From the eastern side, the statue of Hanuman following the Palace Guest House is used for administration.
 The middle part includes the palace and Gorkha Kalika Temple, along with Gorakhnath Cave below them.
 Likewise, a helipad can be found on the western end of the site.